Sarah-C/ZX_Spectrum-Horizons/README.md

 # ZX Spectrum: Horizons
-This is the ZX Spectrum Horizons introductory cassette tape BASIC source.
+This is the ZX Spectrum Horizons introductory cassette tape BASIC source code.

 (There's also one dissassembly of the machine code programs that draw the very large text to the screen - though it's managed to do so slowly even in Z80 assembly!)